onyeka/SimpleChat/README.md

 passwords of the pre-configured users.
 Ability to add new users dynamically would be added later.

-UserName                Password
-Samson13                Bringston*13
-Tricia_S                tricia
+UserNames: Samson13,        Tricia_S,   Marshal09

-Marshal09               BeNS0n*09
+Passwords: Bringston*13,    tricia,     BeNS0n*09